Closed geodesics in dilation surfaces: Delaunay polygonations

 \subsection{Delaunay polygonation}

 The goal of this subsection is to define the Delaunay polygonation of a (polygonable) dilation surface.
-The construction we will give actually is Veech's proof of Theorem \ref{theo.delaunaypolygonable}: to show that surfaces that do not carry cylinders of angle larger than $\pi$ are polygonable, he showed that the following construction defines a polygonation.
-We refer to \cite{DFG} for the full proof.
+The construction we will give actually is Veech's proof of Theorem~\ref{thm:Veech}.
+To show that surfaces that do not carry cylinders of angle larger than $\pi$ are polygonable, he proved that the following construction defines a polygonation.
+We refer to \cite{DFG19} for the full proof.
 We will here only describe it. \\

 The vertices of this polygonation are by definition the singularities of $\Sigma$.
-The edges of the polygonation are saddle connections: a given saddle connection between singularities $s_1$ and $s_2$ belong to the edges of the Delaunay triangulation if there is a closed disk in $\Sigma$ such that $s_1$ and $s_2$ belongs to the boundary circle of this disk and such that there are no other singularities in it.
-A disk in $\Sigma$ is said to be Delaunay if it does not contain any singularities in its interior but at least 3 on its boundary. \\
+The edges of the polygonation are saddle connections: a given saddle connection between singularities $s_{1}$ and $s_{2}$ belongs to the edges of the Delaunay triangulation if there is a closed disk immersed in $\Sigma$ such that $s_{1}$ and $s_{2}$ belong to the boundary circle of this disk and such that there are no other singularities in its interior.
+A disk in $\Sigma$ is said to be Delaunay if it does not contain any singularities in its interior but at least three on its boundary. \\

+The faces correspond to what is left after suppressing the edges and the vertices: they are convex polygons whose extremal points belongs all to the same Delaunay disks.
+Figure~\ref{figure4} illustrates the construction: the disk is a Delaunay disk whose boundary contains singularities $s_{1},s_{2},s_{3},s_{4}$.
+The quadrilateral is one of the face of the polygonation while its four sides are edges.\\

-Note that the Delaunay polygonation gives you a way to recover from an 'abstract' polygonable dilation surface a concrete set of polygons that defines it.
+Note that the Delaunay polygonation gives you a way to recover from an "abstract" polygonable dilation surface a concrete set of polygons that defines it.

+\begin{rem} In this paper, even if surfaces with boundary may appear, we will only consider Delaunay polygonations of dilation surfaces without boundary. \end{rem}